pascallaliberte/modestjs.works/_book/part-2/same-ui-three-modest-ways.md

 part: 2
 ---

-As a first example, let's take a shopping cart.
+As an example, let's take a shopping cart.
 Like this one:

 ![cart example](/assets/images/post/cart-example-01.jpg)